Optimizing your practice

 Different tasks for different modes of advice

-Note: In this figure, all 1,518 clients answered the question.
+Note: In this table, all 1,518 clients answered the question.
 They were presented with four micro-interactions at a time, 12 times in different screens, and asked which they most preferred to be delivered by a human or digital service so that we could rank each micro-interaction as well as related preferences.

 Sources: Vanguard and Escalent, 2021.